Golden Globes Return to Sunday in 2024 as Telecast Takes Bids for New Broadcast Partner (EXCLUSIVE)

 The Globes returned to NBC this year after a hiatus in 2022, imposed by NBC in response to an exposé from the Los Angeles Times that uncovered that the Hollywood Foreign Press Association — the body that governs the Globes — did not have a single Black member.
 The group has outlined extensive reform efforts during its year off the air, including the expansion of its voting body.
 Last summer, Eldridge Industries announced that it was taking over the Globes and turning the event into a for-profit, private entity separate from the HFPA’s charitable and philanthropic programs.

-Hosted by Jerrod Carmichael, this year’s Globes telecast netted 6.3 million viewers.
-According to its governing body, the Hollywood Foreign Press Association, the show generated 24.2 billion impressions on global social media platforms.
+Hosted by Jerrod Carmichael, this year’s Globes telecast reached 6.3 million viewers.
+According to the HFPA, the show generated 24.2 billion impressions on global social media platforms.
 Big winners included “The Fabelmans,” Austin Butler, Cate Blanchett, Michelle Yeoh and Colin Farrell.

 Editor’s note: In late January, the joint venture Penske Media Eldridge acquired Dick Clark Productions, which mounts the Globes each year.
 Penske Media Corporation is Variety’s parent company.